 To be honest, even though this one is getting fairly long, I would have continued into the second trial.
 However, I’m feeling rather off today.
 It took me three times as long as usual to finish this, so I’ll have to get back to it later.
 I think I’m just tired.

 Also, I think the reason I so openly (and frequently) have Janna and Drake together in copulation is for a couple reasons.
 The first, of course, is that they are young adults and this is quite natural for them.
 The second, is that my eyes were opened of such things being rather normal by a certain webcomic Subnormality, over on viruscomix.com.
 I’m not sure if it was in the specific comic linked, but essentially the sentiment I’m using is this.
 Sex is very intergal to humanity, it’s necessary for continued life.
 People do it every day, likely every second.
 It’s normal, and it’s common.
 Further, western civilization specifically has something against the natural act.
-The Japanese have no reservations, as many young adults and teenagers surely no. Some theorize it is because they’ve had neither Christianity nor Sigmund Freud demonizing the act.
+The Japanese have no reservations, as many young adults and teenagers surely know.
+Some theorize it is because they’ve had neither Christianity nor Sigmund Freud demonizing the act.
 Vikings were so forward, that they would have sex in the open, at the dinner table even.
 “They believe God looks favourably upon such open pleasures… [they don’t] tremble at the sight of life” (Crichton, Eaters of the Dead).

 I’m not sure why I keep putting essays after my work, but so it goes.
 It’ll likely continue haha.